 From the stakeholder mapping and analysis the project team can devise an action plan that sustains supporters’ interest and commitment and wins round doubters.

 From the information above you can then develop your communication and engagement plan.
 In your plan you should list the channels (methods) you plan to use.
 Here are some of the most commonly used channels.

 - Staff newsletter

 Face-to-face channels are the most effective for engagement.
 Ensure that you include engagement activities for your most important stakeholders

-Speak to your local NHS Communications Department who may be able to offer support in developing and implementing a communication and engagement plan.
-They may also help you to access resources, such as logos, photo library, publishing to the local intranet or in the staff newsletter.
+Your may find your local NHS Communications Department may be able to offer support in developing and implementing a communication and engagement plan.
+They may also help you to access resources, such as; logos, photo library, publishing to the local intranet or in the staff newsletter.